davidhq/quantum-generator/README.md

 # Quantum Generator

-Knowledge is the driver of love.
-We dream, we grow, we are reborn.
-By evolving, we reflect.
-Have you found your path?
 How should you navigate this sacred quantum matrix?

 ## Installation